-A MANIFEST.
-MF file that describes the contents of the OSGi bundle that will be deployed to Oracle CEP.
+• A MANIFEST.MF file that describes the contents of the OSGi bundle that will be deployed to Oracle CEP.

-In the example, the MANIFEST.
-MF file is located in the META-INF directory.
+In the example, the MANIFEST.MF file is located in the META-INF directory.

-For more information about creating this file, as well as a description of creating the OSGi bundle that you deploy to Oracle CEP, see "Assembling an Oracle CEP Application: Main Steps" in the Oracle CEP IDE Developer's Guide for Eclipse.
+For more information about creating this file, as well as a description of creating the OSGi bundle that you deploy to Oracle CEP, see "Overview of Application Assembly and Deployment" in the Oracle CEP IDE Developer's Guide for Eclipse.